image

 Key project success metrics include:

 These metrics should be established at the project’s outset and monitored throughout its lifecycle.
-Remember, success criteria may vary depending on the project’s nature and organisational priorities.
+Keep in mind that success criteria may vary depending on the project’s nature and organisational priorities.